NHZ-DS/EchoPet/README.md

 ## ✨ Idea of 'play and code'
 We live in an era of short videos and booming AI tools.
-You no longer need to watch 100 long theory lessons or solve 1,000 boring exercises just to start coding.
+You no longer need to watch over 100 lengthy theoretical lessons or solve over 1,000 boring exercises just to start coding.
 Today, you can open ChatGPT, write a few prompts, and boom — you get a 200-line piece of code that builds a fully working website.

 But here’s the real question: